bucciarati/poe-component-irc-plugin-tumblr/README.md

 (needless to say, this gets tedious when many links get posted to a channel, so it defaults to false).

 When `debug` is true, the bot will output various diagnostic messages to the console.
 As the name suggests, it's only useful for debugging/troubleshooting.

+When `hide_nicks` is not specified, the bot will use the actual IRC nicknames in the post.

+When `hide_nicks` is `mapfile`, it will use the lines of `nick_mapfile` to conceal the identity of the poster.

 About
 =====